Skip to main content

 1. openclaw.plugin.json or a valid package.json with openclaw.extensions - treated as a native plugin

-2. Bundle markers (.codex-plugin/, .claude-plugin/, or default Claude/Cursor layout) - treated as a bundle
+2. Client-specific bundle markers (.codex-plugin/, .cursor-plugin/, .claude-plugin/) - treated as a bundle in that format

-If a directory contains both, OpenClaw uses the native path.
+If a package carries both a client-specific marker and a root plugin.json, the client-specific format wins so its richer mappings (commands, hooks, settings) are preserved.
+If a directory contains both a native manifest and bundle markers, OpenClaw uses the native path.
 This prevents dual-format packages from being partially installed as bundles.

 Runtime dependencies and cleanup